 Normally, customers purchasing their home with Co-Own fund their portion of the purchase with a mortgage.

 A number of lenders offer mortgages to Co-Ownership customers in Northern Ireland.
 You can go to a lender directly to discuss your mortgage or if you are using a mortgage adviser, they will help you choose one.
-The following banks and building societies offer Co-Ownership mortgages:
+The following banks and building societies offer Co-Own mortgages:

-Lenders offering Co-Own mortgages (Correct as of August 2022)
+Lenders offering Co-Own mortgages

 - Leeds Building Society